TheAndruu/complete-trsst/README.md

 --------
 Pages will be accessible in a browser at http://localhost:8080/, at least for GET requests.

-For POST operations, consider using Postman until the client is delivered.
-Available as a Chrome browser app: <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en">Postman app</a>.
+For POST operations, consider using Postman until the client is delivered, a free Chrome browser app: <a href="https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en">Postman in Chrome</a>.

 Examples:
 ---------